Asher4269/is120-project3-asher-ruiz/README.md

 Asher Ruiz

+To Tanner: If you want to pull up an already existing random budget type:
+Username: Money Man 3000
+Budget Name: My Budget
+This one is pre-built!

 ## Edit Button (Update Button)

 This usually works, however, I have found that sometimes this throws errors when I attempt to reload the user's budget in.
 It literally just depends on the time of day.
 Sometimes, when I update a row, everything reloads fine.
 Sometimes when I update the row, my whole budget disappears for 5 seconds, and then I hit refresh just for it to come back.
 On time, I updated the row, it even updated in the database, but my query just decided it did not want that one item.
 Then, after 3 refreshes, it worked.
 Seems finnicky.
 I am most likely doing something wrong on my end too, but it seems like queries to databases can simply fail sometimes, especially with the .update query.

+Edit After: This fixed itself when I used ID instead of my old method!

 ## Supabase